KickAssCommerce/KickAssCommerce/README.md

 # KickAss Commerce

-A small proof of concept for building and eCommerce system based on an underlying API system.
+A small proof of concept for building an eCommerce system based on an underlying API system.

 Currently built on Moltin but PRs for other systems are welcome